UKCEH Land Cover® plus Crops sample datasets viewer

-The crop classes from 2016 and beyond are winter wheat (including oats), spring wheat, winter barley, spring barley, oilseed rape, field beans, potatoes, sugar beet, maize, and improved grass.
-Other cereals, peas, early potatoes, early maize, and vegetables are grouped in a class called ‘other’, together with a small number of parcels which could not be classified.
+The crops from 2016 onwards are winter wheat (including oats), spring wheat, winter barley, spring barley, oilseed rape, field beans, potatoes, sugar beet, maize, and improved grass.
+Other cereals, root crops, early potatoes, and vegetables are grouped in a class called ‘other’, together with a small number of parcels which could not be classified.